elastx/elx-docs/content/en/docs/private-kubernetes/getting-started/example-deployment.md

 ## Exposing our deployment

 After your pods are created we need to make sure to expose our deployment.
 In this example we are creating a service of type loadbalancer.
-If you would have run this application on production you most likely would like to have installed an [ingress controller](../../guides/install-ingress/)
+If you run this application in production you would likely install an [ingress controller](../../guides/install-ingress/)

 1. First of we create a file called `service.yaml` with the content of the service below